phoihos/vscode-git-commit-message-editor/README.md

 ![Demo CodeLens 1](./images/readme/demo_codelens_1.gif)

-The CodeLens link will be appeared only when no commit message typed.
+The CodeLens link will appear only when no commit message is typed.

 ## Settings